 The surgery will CLOSE at 1.00 pm Wednesday 20 October 2021 for Staff Training and will re-open at 8.00 am on Thursday 21 October 2021.
 If you need to speak to a doctor in a genuine emergency please telephone the practice on 0161 983 1600 and information will be provided on how to contact the OUT OF HOURS SERVICE

 The practice aim is to use our broad range of experience and expertise to treat patients holistically and according to evidence‑based medicine.
 Where appropriate and specialist treatment is required, we will endeavour to offer the choice of a specialist care provider http://www.chooseandbook.nhs.uk/patients

 We offer the following services:

-We offer contraceptive care and advice, including pill checks, fitting IUDs (coils) and implants.
-Emergency contraception (morning after pill) please ask the reception for an urgent appointment.
-If you would like to discuss an IUD or implant please make an appointment to see Dr Maguire or Dr Gormley.
+We offer contraceptive care and advice, including pill checks, contraceptive injections, fitting of Intrauterine Devices (IUD) also known as the 'contraceptive coil' and contraceptive implants.
+If you would like to discuss any of the above services please make an appointment to see Dr Maguire, Dr Gormley or Dr Lancashire.

-Friday 8.45 am - 2.00 pm When you first learn you are pregnant you are able to acccess a midwife directly through the practice.
+When you first learn you are pregnant you are able to access a midwife directly through the practice.
 You will be given a ‘booking appointment’ at which the midwife will ask you a few questions and carry out some general health checks.
 The midwife will provide you with information to help you make your choices regarding screening tests on offer to you.
 You will be seen regularly throughout your pregnancy either at the practice or at the hospital of your choice, or both.

 All new babies and children are invited at intervals health checks and vaccinations.
 Please see the link for the NHS Immunisation Schedule for Children http://www.nhs.uk/Conditions/vaccinations/Pages/vaccination-schedule-age-checklist.aspx